 - Want to try TigerVPN?
 Check out the website here

-TigerVPN's monthly plan looks expensive at $13.70 (£10.81) a month, especially as you only get support for just two simultaneous connections.
+TigerVPN's monthly plan looks expensive at $11.99, especially as you only get support for just two simultaneous connections.

 The company doesn't seem to advertise it, but when we downloaded and installed the Windows client, it offered us a free three-day trial.
-We had to provide our email address and it only allowed us to use a couple of devices simultaneously, but that's still enough to get a good idea of how TigerVPN will work for you.
+We had to provide our email address and it only allowed us to use a couple of devices simultaneously, but when most providers no longer offer any form of trial, we're not about to complain.
+Three days testing on your main device is plenty of time to check out the app, speeds, unblocking, and generally getting a good idea of how TigerVPN works for you.

 Privacy and logging